tlaabs/EnjoySeoul/README.md

 1. Multiple Criteria Search

-Multiple conditions can be searched for names, genres, periods, regions, and fare items.
-Multiple choices are available for all genres and all regions.

 2. Check the location of the venue in detail

 You can learn more about the location of the event through Google Maps.